Mefenamic acid (By mouth)

 Mefenamic Acid (mef-e-NAM-ik AS-id)

 Treats pain, including menstrual pain.
-This is a nonsteroidal anti-inflammatory drug (NSAID).
+This medicine is an NSAID.

 PonstelThere may be other brand names for this medicine.